 Scientific context

-The SNO Tourbières observatory is a network of 4 instrumented peatlands located along an topographic gradient (100 to 1400 m) and anthropization: La Guette and Landemarais in the plain and oceanic climate, Frasne at medium altitude in Jura and Bernadouze in the Pyrenean chain.
-Peatlands are wetlands characterized by a particulate moss, the sphagnum moss.
-It appreciates high rainfall, often low temperatures, acidic and nutrient-poor water.
-Sphagnum mosses are ingenious species.
-By their morphological and chemical characteristics, they are able to promote these favorable conditions for their own development.
-These conditions limit biological decomposition activity so effectively that organic matter accumulates and forms peat.
+These peatlands are wetlands characterized by a particular moss, the sphagnum moss.
+It thrives at high rainfall, often low temperatures, and acidic and nutrient-poor water.
+Sphagnum mosses are ingenious species: by their morphological and chemical characteristics, they are able to promote the favorable conditions for their own development.
+These conditions limit biological decomposition so efficiently that organic matter accumulates and forms peat.
 These original and critical ecosystems are home to a unique biodiversity and play a crucial role in the carbon cycle.
-Despite a cover of 3 % of the land surface, peatlands contain about 30 % of the world’s soil carbon stock.
+Despite a cover of 3% of the land surface, peatlands contain between 25% and 30% of the world’s soil carbon stock.

 Summary